-This objective includes the nursing process (assessment, diagnosis, planning, intervention, evaluation), clinical reasoning & judgment, integration of knowledge, forethought (etiology & rationale = clinical manifestation leading to nursing action, nursing science and evaluation) and prescriptive interventions (graduate programs).
+This objective includes the nursing process (assessment, diagnosis, planning, intervention, evaluation), clinical reasoning & judgment, integration of knowledge, forethought (etiology & rationale = clinical manifestation leading to nursing action, nursing science and evaluation).
 Definition: Knowledge Driven Actions is defined as professional nursing practice that is grounded in the ability to translate and apply scientific evidence into practice.
 These actions are characterized by critical and reflective thinking, integration of scientific findings from nursing and related disciplines, and clinical inquisitiveness.
 Professional nurses are not only consumers of knowledge but also participate in knowledge development (both science and theory) to advance nursing as a profession.
 Strategies used include both traditional and innovative approaches.

-Fulfills MASTER'S essential # 6 (Health Policy and Advocacy), #8 (Clinical Prevention and population health for improving health), #9 (Master's-Level Nursing Practice), #4 (Translating and intergrating scholarship into Practice) and BSN essential #1 (Liberal education for baccalaureate generlist nursing practice), #3 (Scholarship for evidence based practice).
+Fulfills BSN essential #1 (Liberal education for baccalaureate generlist nursing practice), #3 (Scholarship for evidence based practice).